wp-cli/handbook/commands/dist-archive.md

 \---

 [\--filename-format=&lt;filename-format&gt;]
 : Use a custom format for archive filename.
-Defaults to '{name}.{version}'.
-This is ignored if a custom filename is provided or version does not exist.
+Available substitutions: {name}, {version}.
+This is ignored if the &lt;target&gt; parameter is provided or the version cannot be determined.
+\---
+default: "{name}.{version}"
+\---

 ### GLOBAL PARAMETERS